 Directed by Gil Kenan.
 Mitchel Musso, Sam Lerner, Spencer Locke, Maggie Gyllenhaal, Steve Buscemi, Jason Lee, Catherine O’Hara, Fred Willard, Kevin James, Nick Cannon, Jon Heder.
+Columbia.

 Decent Films Ratings

 Content advisory: Menacing and frightening images and sequences; mild suggestive humor and innuendo.

 By Steven D. Greydanus